-The mission of PCHS library is to provide resources in a variety of formats and a learning environment that encourages participation and collaboration where all students can explore, discover, inquire, create and innovate.
-Check out our makerspace resources that have been added to increase student engagement and student voice.
+The mission of PCHS library is to provide a variety of resources and a learning environment where all students can explore, discover, inquire, create and innovate.
 Library procedures are aimed at keeping library materials available and accessible to all.
 Misuse of materials or facilities may result in monetary obligation(s) and/or suspension of library privileges.